(Anthony M. Kennedy, Justice of the United States Supreme Court, addresses

 The one-on-one video interviews of more than 200 Academy members are featured on the Academy of Achievement's website, www.achievement.org alongside multi-media curriculum modules and a podcast center of selected symposium presentations from the annual International Achievement Summit.
 The website also hosts a collection of biographies and historic photographs of Academy members.
 Visitors can access our online library and discover which books influenced the early lives of our members.
 The curriculum module topics feature Academy members talking to students about their personal insights and life experiences on a wide range of topics, including civil rights, social advocacy, creative writing and leadership.
 The Academy of Achievement's website receives 200 million hits per year from educators and students around the world.
 Our mission is to bring the personal stories of Academy members to anyone who aspires to make a difference in their own lives.

-In 2011, the Academy of Achievement published a library of more than 500 exclusive audio and video symposium presentations from their annual Summits -- spanning 30 years from 1981 to 2011 -- on iTunes U. The collection is available to the public free of charge, under the Creative Commons License.
+In 2011, the Academy of Achievement published a library of more than 500 exclusive audio and video symposium presentations from their annual Summits on iTunes U. The Academy has continued to add to this collection which now spans more than 30 years from 1981 to 2014.
+The Academy of Acheivement collection is available to the public on iTunes U., free of charge, under the Creative Commons License.